Human rights in South Africa: Welfare

 As of 2021, roughly 30% of South Africans (18 million out of the country's population of 60 million) received government grants.
 This number increased sharply during the coronavirus pandemic; in October 2020, more than 70% of South Africans were living in a household receiving government support.

 The 1997 "White Paper on Social Welfare" outlines South Africa's social welfare policy.
 The White Paper on Social Welfare focuses on providing South Africans with opportunities for increased autonomy.
 For example, White Paper on Social Welfare stipulates the provision of public works projects.
-The White Paper also emphasizes the significance of non-state welfare organizations in providing welfare.
-Such organizations include non-governmental organizations (NGO's) and religious organizations.
+The White Paper also emphasises the significance of non-state welfare organisations in providing welfare.
+Such organisations include non-governmental organisations (NGO's) and religious organisations.
 Additionally, the White Paper focuses on the government providing welfare specifically to families.
 But, the White Paper has relatively fewer provisions for the elderly.
 The government expects families to take responsibility for caring their elderly relatives, partly because of cultural values.
 The White Paper also covered child support grants and refrained from stereotyping concerning the gender roles in a family.
 For instance, the White Paper did not specifically refer to the male in a household as the "breadwinner".
 Racial disparities in the cities of South Africa still exist, despite the country's having long since ended apartheid.
 Many black South Africans still struggle to obtain basic needs such as housing, living in under-maintained townships, while many urban white South Africans reside in gated communities with a heavy presence of private security.
 The Sowetan Live has recently reported that "...indeed the city has contributed to" building "4,000 social homes in 11 districts" with more than 350,000 residents still in need of immediate housing relief.